0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 5. The cache manager examines its data structures to determine whether there is a mapped view for the file containing the range of bytes being modified by the user.
 If no such mapped view exists, the cache manager creates a mapped view for the file region <br/>
 6. The cache manager performs a memory copy operation from the user's buffer to the virtual address range associated with the mapped view for the file. <br/>
-7. If the virtual address range is not backed by physical pages, a page faul toccurs and control is transferred to the VMM. <br/>
+7. If the virtual address range is not backed by physical pages, a page fault occurs and control is transferred to the VMM. <br/>
 8. The VMM allocates physical pages, which will be used to contain the requested data <br/>
 9. The cache manager completes the copy operation from the user's buffer to the virtual address range associated with the mapped view for the file <br/>
 10. The cache manager returns control to the file system driver.
 The user data is now resident in system memory and has not yet been written to storage.
 So when is the data actually transfered to storage ? the Cc's lazy writer is responsible to decrease the window in which the cache is dirty by writing cached data back to storage , it coordinates with the mapped page writer thread of the Mm which is responsible to write dirty mapped pages back to storage whenever a certian threshold is met (there's also the modified page writer which shares similar responsbility , with pagefiles). <br/> The noncached write to storage may be initiated by either of them <br/>
 11. The file system driver completes the original IRP sent to it by the I/O manager and the I/O manager completes the original user write request <br/>

-It's important to keep caching in mind before making any design decisions in our filter.<br/>

 ## A few words regarding Paging I/O
 Paging I/O is essentially a term used to describe I/O initiated by either the Mm or Cc.
 For paging reads , it means the page is being read via the demand paging mechanism, and rather than the virtual address of a buffer we are given an MDL that describes the newly allocated physical pages , the read is of course non cached as it must be satisifed from storage.<br/>